expo/expo/docs/pages/push-notifications/overview.md

 import Constants from 'expo-constants';
 import * as Notifications from 'expo-notifications';
 import * as Permissions from 'expo-permissions';
-import React, { useState, useEffect } from 'react';
+import React, { useState, useEffect, useRef } from 'react';
 import { Text, View, Button, Platform } from 'react-native';

 Notifications.setNotificationHandler({